Lewis-Ryan-02/union_shop/requiraments.md

 - [ ] Cart model and tests implemented.
 - [ ] Reactive cart provider/service implemented and documented.
 - [ ] Persistence layer implemented and tested (serialize/deserialize).
-- [ ] Cart icon and cart page UI implemented and wired to the provider.
+- [ ] cart page UI implemented and wired to the provider.
 - [ ] Unit and widget tests added and green.
 - [ ] README with integration and JSON schema added.